Buying Organic Products (on a budget!)

 Just because a farmer is not certified organic does not mean you should automatically avoid purchasing from her.
 However, without certification, the claim of organic holds very little weight since it has not been verified by any third party.
 Talk to the farmer about why the products are not certified, and make your own decisions about whether the growing practices are ones with which you feel comfortable.
 Ask her about the pesticides or fertilizers she may use, her crop rotation practices, and the history of the land on which she’s growing.
 We have created a form that you may want to use when asking a farmer about growing practices.

 Although the choice to be certified or not lies with the farmer, one important and compelling reason to be certified is to show the USDA the true prevalence of organic agriculture in order to encourage research on organic production.
-Organic farming research has historically been underfunded by the USDA, and in light of the fact that the most recent Farm Bill (2008) has set aside 5 million dollars for data collection for organic agriculture, it is important to make sure all organic agriculture, large and small, is counted in these assessments.
+Organic farming research has historically been underfunded by the USDA, and in light of the fact that the 2008 Farm Bill set aside 5 million dollars for data collection for organic agriculture, it is important to make sure all organic agriculture, large and small, is counted in these assessments.

 Return to top

 Please read our article from the Fall 2011 issue of Pesticides and You, "The Real Story on the Affordability of Organic Food," which includes our guide on how to eat organic food on a budget as well as information on the cost of organic food versus its chemically-intensive conventional counterpart.
 Although organic food is often inherently more expensive because of the higher production costs (primarily labor), it is still possible to eat organic food within a budget.